mmower/aido/README.md

 Flow control is primilarily implemented in terms of `:selector` and `:sequence` behaviours.

+## Usage

+In basic usage you must compile a behaviour tree using `aido.compile/compile` and then to run it use the `aido.core/run-tick` function.
+It is not recommend to call the `tick` function directly.

+    (ns 'aido.example
+      (:require [aido.core :as ai]
+                [aido.compile :as ac]))

+    (let [tree (ac/compile [:selector
+                             [:sequence
+                               [:even? {:fn/coin}]
+                               [:heads!]
+                             [:tails!]]]) {:coin #(< (rand) 0.5)})
+          db*  {:foo :bar}]
+      (let [{:keys [db status]} (ai/run-tick db* tree)] (if (= ai/SUCCESS status)
+          ; extract from or use db
+          ; otherwise...))

 ## Built-ins

 ### :selector

-The SELECTOR node executes its children in turn until one of them succeeds at which point execution stops and the SELECTOR succeeds.
-If none of the children suceeds the SELECTOR fails.
+The `:selector` node executes its children in turn until one of them succeeds at which point execution stops and the `:selector` succeeds.
+If none of the children suceeds the `:selector` fails.

 ### :sequence

-The SEQUENCE node executes its children in turn.
-If a child fails execution stops and the SEQUENCE fails.
-If all of the children succeed the SEQUENCE succeeds.
+The `:sequence` node executes its children in turn.
+If a child fails execution stops and the `:sequence` fails.
+If all of the children succeed the `:sequence` succeeds.

-### :sequence-p
+### :selector-p

 ### :loop

-The LOOP node executes a single child a specified number of times.
+The `:loop` node executes a single child a specified number of times.
 It is successful if it completes the specified iterations.
-If the child fails then the LOOP fails.
+If the child fails then the `:loop` fails.

 ### :loop-until-success

-The LOOP-UNTIL-SUCCESS node executes a child up to a specified number of times.
+The `:loop-until-success` node executes a child up to a specified number of times.
-If the child succeeds then the LOOP-UNTIL-SUCCESS succeeds.
-Otherwise, after the specified number of iterations the LOOP-UNTIL-SUCCESS fails.
+If the child succeeds then the `:loop-until-success` succeeds.
+Otherwise, after the specified number of iterations the `:loop-until-success` fails.

 ### :parallel

-The PARALLEL node executes all of its children.
+The `:parallel` node executes all of its children.

 ### :randomly

-The RANDOMLY node operates in one of two modes depending on whether it has one or two children.
+The `:randomly` node operates in one of two modes depending on whether it has one or two children.

-With one child RANDOMLY evaluates the child if the p test passes and succeeds or fails if the child succeeds or fails.
+With one child `:randomly` evaluates the child if the p test passes and succeeds or fails if the child succeeds or fails.
+If the `p` test fails `:randomly` fails.

-With two children RANDOMLY evaluates the first child if the p test passes or the second child if it fails.
-RANDOMLY succeeds or fails based on the child succeeding or failing.
+With two children `:randomly` evaluates the first child if the p test passes or the second child if it fails. `:randomly` succeeds or fails based on the selected child succeeding or failing.

 ### :choose

-The CHOOSE node takes one or more children and, when evaluated, randomly selects one child and ticks it.
-CHOOSE succeeds or fails if the child succeeds or fails.
+The `:choose` node takes one or more children and, when evaluated, randomly selects one child and ticks it. `:choose` succeeds or fails if the child succeeds or fails.

 ### :invert

 ### :always

-The ALWAYS node expects one child that it ticks and then suceeds regardless of whether the child succeeds.
+The `:always` node expects one child that it ticks and then suceeds regardless of whether the child succeeds.

 ### :never

-The NEVER node expects one child that it ticks and then fails regardless of whether the child fails.
+The `:never` node expects one child that it ticks and then fails regardless of whether the child fails.

 ## Not yet implemented

 The following are extensions of the choice idea that provide for non-uniform behaviour.
-They are given as separate nodes but, in practice, could be implemented by extending the existing `:choice` node type.
+They are given as separate nodes but, in practice, could be implemented by extending the existing `:choice` node type with additional options.

 ### :weighted-choice